samkim0425/casita/README.md

 ### FaceMash, on purpose

-I have seen *The Social Network* an embarrassing number of times.
+I have watched *The Social Network* an embarrassing number of times.
 The dorm-window ranking scene stuck with me.
 I wanted an excuse to try and build the thing.